 Treatment for this parasite is generally ineffective in preventing death.
 If the treatment is started early enough, it could kill the larva before it enters the central nervous system.

 B. procyonis is found in both urban and rural environments.
 The prevalence varies on geographic area.
-It is most common in northern areas of the United States and decreases in the southern states, where it is rare or absent in raccoons in the Deep South.

 How can you prevent this potentially life-threatening infection?
 According to the Centers of Disease Control and Prevention the following steps should be followed: